-Designed to cater to the needs of ‘millennial parents’, the channel offers new parents help through detailed videos, specially curated for the channel by baby care experts and discerning peers.
+Designed to cater to the needs of ‘millennial parents,’ the channel offers new parents help through detailed videos specially curated for the channel by baby care experts and discerning peers.

-Featured on the channel are videos that bust common baby care myths, simplify the science behind baby care in addition to educational videos on relevant subjects like sleep, bath time and massage.
+Featured on the channel are videos that bust common baby care myths, simplify the science behind baby care, in addition to educational videos on relevant subjects like sleep, bath time, and massage.

 New parents can also find videos on fun DIY projects to do with their infants and toddlers.
-The objective is to create a platform that encourages moms to curate their own content on best of baby care for the channel.
+The objective is to create a platform that encourages moms to curate their own content on the best of baby care for the channel.